Coyotes hand Golden Knights first loss of the season, 5-2

+This unique NHL season has some strange quirks to the schedule, so the Coyotes got a quick chance at payback.

+They took advantage with one of their best games of the season to knock the Golden Knights from the ranks of the undefeated and earn a chance at a four-game split.

-GLENDALE, Ariz.
-(AP) — Conor Garland had a goal and an assist, Darcy Kuemper stopped 29 shots and the Arizona Coyotes handed the Vegas Golden Knights their first loss of the season, 5-2 on Friday night.
+Conor Garland had a goal and an assist, Darcy Kuemper stopped 29 shots and the Coyotes handed the Golden Knights their first loss of the season, 5-2 on Friday night.

+“For us to come out and win was huge,” Garland said.
+“You don’t want to lose three in a row to the same team.”

-The Coyotes bounced back from a drubbing two nights earlier in Vegas with one of their best games of the early season.
+The Coyotes were sharp after being drubbed two nights earlier in Vegas.

 Kuemper made some spectacular saves and Arizona got contributions throughout the lineup after losing the first two games of four straight against the Golden Knights.